-The best thing you can do is not charge your customers any extra costs at all.
+The best thing you can do is not charge your customers any extra costs.
 But if you must add shipping costs or taxes, display everything early on in the process.

-- Send an Email Immediately After They Abandon
+- Please send an Email Immediately After They Abandon

-The earlier you reach out to them, the higher is your chance to reel them back in.
-If you are using some retargeting technology or an email service, send an email to the customer telling them how much their shopping cart misses them.
+The earlier you reach out to them, the higher your chance to reel them back in.
+For example, if you are using some retargeting technology or an email service, send an email to the customer telling them how much their shopping cart misses them.
 The first few hours after their abandonment are particularly the most important.

 - Remove Those Sign In Barriers

-By using sign-in forms, you bar the customer yourself from completing the purchase.
+You bar the customer yourself from completing the purchase by using sign-in forms.
 Get rid of them.
-If you really want to do it, use social sign-in instead.
+If you want to do it, use social sign-in instead.

 - Keep the Process Short and Clear

 Also, give them clear progress indicators.
-Use those progress bars to give them a feeling of forward momentum.
+Use those progress bars to provide them with a feeling of forwarding momentum.
 Users like it.

 - Make the Process Enjoyable For Them